Arghun-dev/The-Hard-Parts-of-Functional-JavaScript/README.md

 We can't get access to it though in any other way besides running this function.

 And hoping the function was written in such a way when it was defined, when was born, was initially saved, that it looks for something in `local memory`, it aint there, then it goes out and looks on the scope property into the backpack.

+### Alright let's talk about what this backpack is actually called?